-DEAs should prevent governments from undermining the use of encryption in commercial products by prohibiting restrictions on security technologies used to protect data in-transit or at-rest.
-Such a provision should preclude governments from mandating how encryption and other security technologies are designed or implemented, including by prohibiting requirements to build in vulnerabilities or "back-doors" or otherwise requiring the disclosure of encryption keys.
+Digital trade agreements should prevent governments from undermining the use of encryption in commercial products by prohibiting restrictions on security technologies used to protect data in-transit or at-rest.
+The JAEPA should include such a provision to preclude governments from mandating how encryption and other security technologies are designed or implemented, including by prohibiting requirements to build in vulnerabilities or "back-doors" or otherwise requiring the disclosure of encryption keys.